lesleh/lesleh.co.uk/frontend/src/content/blog/2023/02/hacking-ddns.md

 In my specific case, I have a small web server running on a Raspberry Pi which I'd like to expose using a friendly DNS name.

+## Figuring out the protocol

-To achieve this, I created a basic HTTP server using Node.js to capture the incoming requests.
+To achieve this, I created a basic HTTP server using Node.js to capture the incoming requests and find the request shape.
 Here's the code:

 ```js
 import http from "http";